MohitAswani/ReactJSCourse/2_react_basics/README.md

 * Building user interfaces using components which in turn are built using components is called composition.

-* We can use our custom component like a WRAPPER COMPONENT using child and className prop.
+* We can use our custom component like a WRAPPER COMPONENT using children and className prop.

 * Being able to use components as wrapper allows us to make the components less complex and more reusable.